All comparisons

 Is Spawned more expensive than Bolt?

 The base building tools are similarly priced.
-Spawned has additional costs for token launches and advanced platform features.
-Bolt costs are purely for code generation.
+Spawned includes deployment and distribution in its platform.
+Bolt costs are purely for code generation, and you pay separately for hosting.
 Compare based on total project needs, not just the builder price.

 Ready to build?